thomas992/Lux/documentation/standard-library.md

-# LoLa Standard Library
+# Lux Standard Library

-This file documents the LoLa Standard Library, a set of basic routines to enable LoLa programs.
+This file documents the Lux Standard Library, a set of basic routines to enable Lux programs.

 ## String API